-- It should be noted that, as mentioned in the Ad Skipping and Ad Blocking discussion in Chapter 12, methods are now available for blocking website advertisements, consequently, a certain percentage of users' experience with content-focused websites may not include being exposed to ads.
+- It should be noted that, as mentioned in the Ad Skipping and Ad Blocking discussion in Chapter 12, methods are now available for blocking website advertisements.
+As a result, a certain percentage of users’ experience with content-focused websites may not include being exposed to ads.

 - For examples of how augmented reality (AR) advertising is used on Facebook see: “Success Stories – Augmented Reality Ads.”
 Facebook. https://www.facebook.com/business/success/categories/augmented-reality-ads.

 - As was noted in Chapter 2, the General Data Protection Regulation (GDPR) instituted by the European Union has impacted marketers’ ability to track customers.
 Consequently, this has made remarketing a more challenging advertising technique in EU countries.

 - While the coronavirus pandemic affected advertising revenue across many media outlets it was particularly hard on print media as discussed here: Michael Barthel, Katerina Eva Matsa and Kirsten Worden.
 “Coronavirus-Driven Downturn Hits Newspapers Hard as TV News Thrives.”
 Pew Research Center, October 29, 2020. https://www.journalism.org/2020/10/29/coronavirus-driven-downturn-hits-newspapers-hard-as-tv-news-thrives.